CS601-F21/notes/admin/extracredit.md

 Your comments must be provided in github.
 You may grant your partner access to your repository *after you have received your grade*.
 Your comments will either be provided as Issues or as comments made directly in the code.
 To earn credit, your comments must be substantial.
 Comments that I cannot see in github or that are superficial and do not provide substantive feedback will not earn credit.

-Once both partners have completed their review, send a message to me on Slack and I will review and grade your exercise.
+Once both partners have completed their review, send mw message on Slack and I will review and grade your exercise.